Yandex Cloud

 • I am using Yandex Network Load Balancer together with an ingress controller.
 Why are some of my cluster's nodes UNHEALTHY?

-• Error renewing ingress controller certificate
+• Error updating ingress controller certificate

 • Error connecting to a cluster using kubectl